 - For a gaming build, I recommend an amount of RAM between 8 GB and 16 GB.

-- Always double-check the heatsinks height.
+- Always double-check the height of the heatsink.
 Overclocking RAM modules are very big and their heatsinks could hit the CPU’s fan so you couldn’t install them.
 You can usually figure this out by looking at the product images.

 Max RAM Speed